runtimeverification/rv-predict/README.md

     Usage: rv-predict [rv_predict_options] [--] [java_options] <java_command_line>
       Common options (use -h -v for a complete list):

-          --log                 record execution in given directory (no prediction)
+          --log                 Record execution in given directory (no prediction)

-          --predict             run prediction on logs from given directory
+          --predict             Run prediction on logs from given directory

-      -v, --verbose             generate more verbose output
+      -v, --verbose             Generate more verbose output

-      -h, --help                print help info
+      -h, --help                Print help info

-- the `--log` option can used to tell RV-Predict that the execution should be logged in the given directory and that the prediction phase should be skipped.
+- the `--log <dir>` option can used to tell RV-Predict that the execution should be logged in the `<dir>` directory and that the prediction phase should be skipped.
-- the `--predict` option can used to tell RV-Predict to skip the logging phase, using the logged trace in the given directory to run the prediction algorithms on.
+- the `--predict <dir>` option can used to tell RV-Predict to skip the logging phase, using the logged trace from the `<dir>` directory to run the prediction algorithms on.
 When using this option specifying the java command is no longer necessary.
 - `--` can be used as a terminator for the RV-Predict options.

 ### Advanced options